-← Back to all articles
+← All articles

 GDPR6 min read19 May 2026

-GDPR Email Marketing Compliance — What Every Marketer Needs to Know in 2026
+GDPR Email Marketing Compliance: What Every Marketer Needs to Know in 2026

 GDPR fines for email marketing violations have exceeded €1 billion globally.
-Here's what every email marketer needs to know about consent, opt-ins and data rights in 2026.
+Here's what every email marketer needs to know about consent, opt ins and data rights in 2026.

 GDPR Email Marketing: The Stakes Have Never Been Higher

 Since GDPR came into force in 2018, data protection authorities across the EU and UK have issued over €4 billion in fines.
-Email marketing violations account for a significant proportion of these — and enforcement is accelerating.
+Email marketing violations account for a significant proportion of these, and enforcement is accelerating.

 In 2026, the ICO has increased its proactive enforcement activity.
-If your email marketing relies on unclear consent, pre-ticked boxes or purchased lists, you are at serious risk.
+If your email marketing relies on unclear consent, pre ticked boxes or purchased lists, you are at serious risk.

 The Consent Standard Under GDPR